Cahit Sıtkı Tarancı Museum

 Hasan Paşa Hanı

-Across from the Ulu Cami, this 16th-century caravanserai is occupied by carpet shops and souvenir sellers.
-It was extensively restored...
+Opposite the Ulu Cami, this restored 16th-century caravanserai is occupied by carpet shops and jewellers, and is perfect for a leisurely...

 More expensive than the kahvaltı spots along Kıbrıs Caddesi, but worth it for the glorious ambience of the restored Hasan Paşa Hanı....